ArkadiuszSzkurlat/edu-self-dev/README.md

 ## General Information
 The application which was intended to be an application adapted to online training.
 This is an initial commercial application that has changed it's course.
+This repository is a copy of a private repository, which we could not set as public, because by our mistake there was information in commits that threatens the security of project.
+That's why is so small number of commits.

 ## Technologies Used